Supervising a Human Error Free Environment: You can do a Lot More than you Think

 Although it is unlikely that human error will ever be totally eliminated, many human performance problems can be prevented.
 Human errors start at the design stage.
 From procedures, training, supervision, and workplace environment many variables that affect human behavior CAN be manipulated reducing the likelihood of these occurrences.

-To work with these challenges it is really important to understand human behavior and the psychology of error as well as understand exactly where the systems weaknesses are, so they can be improved and/or fixed.
-This course offers practical approaches for supervision on the floor, strategies to get your group in sync and approach issues in GMP related environments by using a specific methodology to correct, prevent and avoid re-occurrence of these issues.
+To work with these challenges it is really important to understand human behavior and the psychology of error as well as understand exactly where the system's weaknesses are, so they can be improved and/or fixed.
+This course offers practical approaches for supervision on the floor, strategies to get your group in sync, and approach issues in GMP-related environments by using a specific methodology to correct, prevent and avoid the re-occurrence of these issues.

 Why should you Attend:

 This training would provide tools that can be implemented and used after this event.
 This includes practical tools.
 We will discuss why supervision is so important in reducing and preventing human error.
-Supervision approaches, near root causes and root causes for supervision related errors, and will address the main 5 elements to assure an error free environment.
+Supervision approaches, near root causes, and root causes for supervision-related errors will address the main 5 elements to assure an error-free environment.